 In March 2021, UT-Battelle Development Corporation contributed $500,000 to assist with the project.

-EnergySolutions donated an underutilized railroad track where part of the proposed airport's 5,000-foot runway would go.
+EnergySolutions has offered to donate an underutilized railroad track where part of the proposed airport's 5,000-foot runway will go.

-Based on a 2018 estimate, the project is expected to cost about $55 million.
+Based on a November 2023 estimate, the project construction is expected to cost about $60 million.